 4. Grand View Point Overlook

-At the end of the winding road, the southern-most spot on the Island in the Sky, Grand View Point Overlook is considered to be one of the best views from the high mesa.
-The hike follows the canyon edge overlooking a grand sight, from the glimpse into the unique valley of free-standing spires to some amazing panoramic views as far as the eye can see.
+At the end of the winding road, the southern-most spot on the Island in the Sky, Grand View Point Overlook, is considered to be one of the best views from the high mesa.
+The hike follows the canyon edge overlooking a grand sight, from the glimpse into the unique valley of free-standing spires to some fantastic panoramic views as far as the eye can see.
 The La Sal Mountains will provide a dramatic backdrop to the Needles District, while the labyrinth of the Maze lurks to the southwest.

 5. Dead Horse Point

 Although Dead Horse Point State Park is not part of Canyonlands, it is on the way to the Island in the Sky District and provides you with a view that is well worth the stop.
-On one side, you’ll find swooping canyons with the La Sal Mountains touching the horizon; the other side overlooks a brilliant bend of the Colorado River.
+On one side, you’ll find swooping canyons with the La Sal Mountains touching the horizon; the other side overlooks a sharp bend of the Colorado River.
 In the late 1800s, cowboys used the narrow mesa to corral wild mustangs onto Dead Horse Point.
 Unfortunately, some of the horses became stranded, giving the park its name.
-Personally, I will always recommend spending the sunrise at Dead Horse Point if you’re near the Island in the Sky one morning.
+I will always recommend spending the sunrise at Dead Horse Point if you’re near the Island in the Sky one morning.